Bayesian statistical framework for identifying strongly lensed gravitational-wave signals: Strong lensing of gravitational waves from a binary black hole merger: observing a pair of lensed signals

 \subsection{Demonstration}

 Here we demonstrate the framework with two examples.
 In the first example, we injected two \gls{GW} signals with a redshifted total mass $M_{\rm tot}^{\rm det} = 280 M_{\odot}$ into simulated data streams.
 With this example, we show explicitly how the source population model would change the Bayes factor.
 In the second example, we injected instead two \gls{GW} signals with a redshifted total mass $M_{\rm tot}^{\rm det} = 60 M_{\odot}$, which corresponds to typical stellar-mass \gls{BBH} systems for the LIGO-Virgo detectors.
-In both examples, we use the waveform approximant \texttt{IMRPhenomXPHM} \cite{Pratten:2020ceb}, which models both the leading quadrupole ($\ell = 2$) radiation, as well as some of the non-quadrupole ($\ell > 2$) multipoles.
-By incorporating the higher order modes, we show that the image type of each lensed signal can also be inferred.
+In both examples, we use the waveform approximant \texttt{IMRPhenomXPHM} \cite{Pratten:2020ceb}, which models both the leading-quadrupole ($\ell = 2$) radiation, as well as some of the nonquadrupole ($\ell > 2$) multipoles.
+By incorporating the higher-order modes, we show that the image type of each lensed signal can also be inferred.
 All the results presented here were computed using the software package \texttt{hanabi}\footnote{\url{https://github.com/ricokaloklo/hanabi}}, which is built upon the package \texttt{bilby} \cite{Ashton:2018jfp} and \texttt{parallel\_bilby} \cite{Smith:2019ucc}.
-Also, we used the nested sampling algorithm implemented in the package \texttt{dynesty} \cite{Speagle:2019ivv}.
+Also, we used the nested sampling algorithm implemented in the package \texttt{dynesty} \cite{Speagle:2019ivv} with the number of live points $\mathtt{nlive} =2000$ and the number of autocorrelation times $\mathtt{nact}=60$ when running the nested sampling algorithm, where the settings are sufficient to give convergent results \cite{Mateu-Lucena:2021siq}.
+More specifically, the results presented in this paper used the aforementioned packages of version \texttt{bilby==1.0.2} \cite{bilby_2020sep}, \texttt{parallel\_bilby==0.1.5} \cite{pbilby_2020sep}, \texttt{dynesty=1.0.1} \cite{josh_speagle_2019_3461261}, and \texttt{hanabi==0.3.1} \cite{hanabi_github}.

-\subsubsection{Example 1: two lensed signals from apparent intermediate-mass binary black hole mergers}
+\subsubsection{Example 1: Two lensed signals from apparent intermediate-mass binary black hole mergers}

 In this example, we have two lensed \gls{GW} signals injected into two simulated data streams with Gaussian noise recolored to match the \gls{aLIGO} design noise curve \cite{aLIGODesignNoiseCurve}.
 Table~\ref{Tab:Injected_value_for_first_example} summarizes some of the waveform parameters for the two signals.
 The two injected signals, when analyzed on their own, seem to originate from two separate mergers of an intermediate-mass binary black hole system.